IMHO, Mr. Obama becoming the first Black president of the United States isn’t the most significant change for people of color in the past 10+ years.

 No shade on the president, who I voted for twice, but I think the natural trend is more significant because there is a permanent mindset shift happening here.
 We black women are getting comfortable with our natural curls and kinks and that’s a big big deal.
 These changes in attitudes are having a positive effect on our self-esteem, is changing how we love and care for our hair, where we spend our dollars, and how much time we spend on our tresses.
 And the shift isn’t happening just here in the U.S. It’s a global trend playing out on the streets of Berlin, Paris, London, in the Caribbean and other places.

 Led by musicians such as Valerie June, natural styles aren’t just for the weekends anymore.
-They’re showing up on concert stages, runways, red carpet, and at work where we see long braids and locks being pulled back into ponytails to look professional.
+They’re showing up on concert stages, runways, red carpet, and at work where we see long braids and locks being pulled back into ponytails to fit the office definition of “professional” hair.
 We’re seeing natural hair with a frequency and unapologetic swagger that lets you know, this trend is here to stay.

 Another major shift is in the variety.
 There’s no longer just one type of locks, braids, twists, curly styles, and puffy dos to choose from…there’s a sea of them.